If you are taking a cruise you may be wondering how cruise ships plan for and avoid bad weather.

 One of the most common things that happens in bad weather is that a cruise ship may leave a port earlier or later to try and avoid some of the worst of the storm.

-This has happened to me on a couple of occasions where we have been told the day before that the next day we would be leaving earlier than scheduled in order to miss some bad weather.
+This has happened to me on a couple of occasions.
+We have been told the day before that the next day we would be leaving earlier than scheduled to miss some bad weather.

 How Far in Advance Could This Happen?

-It can also be difficult for cruise ships to manoeuvre certain cruise ports and in situations like this is may be easier for the ship to be at sea when the bad weather hits.
+It can also be difficult for cruise ships to manoeuvre certain cruise ports and in situations like this – it may be easier for the ship to be at sea when the bad weather hits.

 There isn’t really a minimum amount of time that a cruise ship has to spend in port.

-Generally speaking most cruise ships will be docked for a full day, for example 9am – 6pm but I have been on cruises where we have arrived at 7am and left at 11am.
-Itineraries like this are very uncommon.
+Generally speaking, most cruise ships will be docked for a full day, for example, 9 am – 6 pm – but I have been on cruises where we have arrived at 7 am and left at 11 am.

-I recently took a cruise with Celestyal Cruises around the Greek islands where we visited 7 cruise ports in 4 days, we had two ports most days and that is why we left so early on occasion.
+I took a cruise with Celestyal Cruises around the Greek islands where we visited 7 cruise ports in 4 days.
+We had two ports most days and that is why we left early on occasion.

 In reality, if the all aboard time is moved earlier to avoid bad weather it’s likely to be only 2 or 3 hours and still leave you with at least 6 or so hours to explore the port.